oracle/graal/docs/reference-manual/native-image/Logging.md

     ]
   }
 ```
-See the [Reflection Support](Reflection.md) page for more details.
+For more details, see [Reflection Support](Reflection.md).

 ## Build-Time Logger Initialization

-The logger can be initialized at image build time with a custom `logging.properties` config, as in following example.
+The logger can be initialized at executable build time with a custom _logging.properties_ configuration file, as illustrated in following example.

 1. Save the following Java code into a file named _BuildTimeLoggerInit.java_, then compile it using `javac`:
     ```java